New Zealand citizens open to gun reform after massacre

 CHRISTCHURCH, New Zealand (AP) — The New Zealand leader’s promise of tightened gun laws in the wake of the Christchurch mosque shootings has been widely welcomed by a stunned population.

-Prime Minister Jacinta Ardern said her Cabinet will consider the details of the change on Monday.
+Prime Minister Jacinta Ardern said her Cabinet will consider the details of the changes on Monday.
 She has said options include a ban on private ownership of semi-automatic rifles that were used with devastating effect in Christchurch and a government-funded buyback of newly outlawed guns.

-Christchurch gun owner Max Roberts predicted Ardern won’t face serious opposition to her in-principle agenda.
+While curtailing gun owners’ rights is a political battleground in the United States, Christchurch gun owner Max Roberts, 22, predicted Ardern won’t face serious opposition to her agenda.

-Elliot Dawson survived the shooting at Christchurch’s Linwood mosque by hiding in a bathroom.
-She hopes New Zealand follows Australia’s lead on gun control.
+“There will be no opposition to it.
+There’s no movement in New Zealand for that.
+Our media and politics are more left wing,” said Roberts, a carpenter who uses guns for hunting.

 Most Read Nation & World Stories